Geoffrey Elton: Early life

-Ehrenberg (Elton) was born in Tübingen, Germany.
+Ehrenberg was born in Tübingen, Germany.
 His parents were the Jewish scholars Victor Ehrenberg and Eva Dorothea Sommer.
 In 1929, the Ehrenbergs moved to Prague, Czechoslovakia.
 In February 1939, the Ehrenbergs fled to Britain.
 Ehrenberg continued his education at Rydal School, a Methodist school in Wales, starting in 1939.
 After only two years, Ehrenberg was working as a teacher at Rydal and achieved the position of assistant master in mathematics, history and German.

 There, he took courses via correspondence at the University of London and graduated with a degree in Ancient History in 1943.
 Ehrenberg enlisted in the British Army in 1943.
 He spent his time in the Army in the Intelligence Corps and the East Surrey Regiment, serving with the Eighth Army in Italy from 1944 to 1946 and reaching the rank of sergeant.
 During this period, Ehrenberg anglicised his name to Geoffrey Rudolph Elton.
 After his discharge from the army, Elton studied early modern history at University College London, graduating with a PhD in 1949.

 Under the supervision of J. E. Neale, Elton was awarded a PhD for his thesis "Thomas Cromwell, Aspects of his Administrative Work", in which he first developed the ideas that he was to pursue for the rest of his life.
 He naturalised as a British subject in September 1947.